dedis/popstellar/docs/protocol.md

 The purpose of this RPC is to request missed messages so far.

-This call is generally triggered upon the reception of a hearbeat message, in case the server hasn't already received some of the messages contained in such heartbeat but it could also used in other contexts.
+A server will typically make this call upon the reception of a hearbeat message, in case the server hasn't already received some of the messages contained in such heartbeat but it could also be used in other contexts.

 RPC